MohsenAlyafei/arqamAR/readme.md

 ***Examples:***

-`{sepThousands : ""}`    : Default uses the system local as the Thousands Separator.
+`{sepThousands : ""}`    : Default uses the system locale as the Thousands Separator.

 `{sepThousands : "."}`   : Uses dot (.) as the Thousands Separator.
 ```javascript